NateRiehl/ThriftShop/README.txt

 6. Each shoppingpage item now goes to itempage.php and sends itemID variable.
 This can be used to generate custom data for each user.
 7. In depth item page (itempage.php) basics are done
 8. Figure out how to show different content for different user profile page vs their own profile page
-9. Make it so certain pages don't display if the user is not logged in.
-This shouldn't be too hard
+9. Made it so certain pages don't display if the user is not logged in.
+10. Set up Review page

 NOTES/STEPS of what to do NEXT
 .